 You're equally likely to get the same grade no matter the boundaries.
 That's why the results are normalised.

 It's a horrible feeling 😥 I don't think I will resit, because that still limits which med schools I could apply to.
-Also, I'm not convinced I could get AAA second time round because I was confident I had that or similar up until yesterday I literally don't know where I went wrong!
+Also, I'm not convinced I could get AAA second time round because I was confident I had that or similar up until yesterday :frown: I literally don't know where I went wrong!

 You're equally likely to get the same grade no matter the boundaries.
 That's why the results are normalised.

 You are probably the only person on this particular forum who thinks that grade boundaries are always fair and 'normalised'.
 People who believe education system is perfect are very unclear to me.
-I hope you got excellent results which reflect your effort and ability nevertheless, if that is anything to go by.

 You are probably the only person on this particular forum who thinks that grade boundaries are always fair and 'normalised'.
 People who believe education system is perfect are very unclear to me.
-I hope you got excellent results which reflect your effort and ability nevertheless, if that is anything to go by.

 A nearly identical proportion of people will get each grade on each paper.
 If you get a C in an exam it's because a certain percentage of the cohort did better than you, not because the grade boundaries were unfair.